Зовнішній отит (гострий)

 Mild external otitis can be treated by altering the ear canal’s pH with 2% acetic acid (or white vinegar) and by relieving inflammation with topical hydrocortisone; these are given as 5 drops 3 times a day for 7 days.

-Moderate external otitis requires the addition of an antibacterial solution or suspension, such as ciprofloxacin, ofloxacin, or neomycin/polymyxin, (the neomycin component is highly sensitizing and allergy is common).
+Moderate external otitis requires the addition of an antibacterial solution or suspension, such as ciprofloxacin or ofloxacin.
+Neomycin/polymyxin is no longer recommended because the neomycin component is highly sensitizing and often causes an allergic reaction.
 When inflammation of the ear canal is relatively severe, an ear wick should be placed into the ear canal and wetted with Burow solution (5% aluminum acetate) or a topical antibiotic 4 times a day.
 The wick helps direct the drops deeper into the external canal when the canal is greatly swollen.
-The wick is left in place for 24 to 72 hours (or may fall out on its own), after which time the swelling may have receded enough to allow the instillation of drops directly into the canal.
+The wick is left in place for 24 to 72 hours (or may fall out on its own); after this time, the swelling may have receded enough to allow drops to be instilled directly into the canal.

 Severe external otitis or the presence of cellulitis extending beyond the ear canal may require systemic antibiotics, such as cephalexin 500 mg orally 4 times a day for 10 days or ciprofloxacin 500 mg orally 2 times a day for 10 days.
+Whether to use cephalexin or ciprofloxacin can be based on culture and sensitivity.
+Quinolone antibiotics are not recommended for children because tendon and cartilage damage is a risk (1).
 An analgesic, such as a nonsteroidal anti-inflammatory drug or even an oral opioid, may be necessary for the first 24 to 48 hours.

 Dry ear precautions (eg, wearing shower cap, avoiding swimming) are strongly advised for both external otitis and fungal external otitis.
 A blow dryer on a low setting can also be used to reduce the humidity and moisture in the canal.

 A furuncle, if obviously pointing, should be incised and drained.
-Incision is of little value, however, if the patient is seen at an early stage.
+However, if the patient is seen at an early stage, incision is of little value.
 Topical antibiotics are ineffective; oral antistaphylococcal antibiotics should be given.
-Analgesics, such as oxycodone with acetaminophen, may be necessary for pain relief.
+Analgesics may be necessary for pain relief.
 Dry heat can also lessen pain and hasten resolution.

 Цінні поради та підводні камені